Diabetic Foot Pain: Symptoms, Causes, and Treatment

 Fotundersökningar av fotterapeut | Egenvård av fötterna | Minskar risken för nytt sår |

-- Improves foot position and stability
+- Improves foot position and stability, relieving pressure on sensitive areas

-- Increases comfort while walking and standing
+- Increases walking and standing comfort for people with diabetes

 Frequently Asked Questions (FAQ)